Traveller Resources for the Cuba Tour

 - Department of Foriegn Affairs - Smart Traveller

 - NEW ZEALAND

 - OTHER COUNTRIES - All Cuban Embassies Worldwide - Click to access your local Cuban Embassy and Consular services, including tourist card applications.

 COVID-19 - Currently no tourists or visitors are permitted to enter Cuba.
 This will continue until at least 30 June 2020.
 All of our tours have been suspended until then, as well as most tours for July through to early October.

 Before travelling to Cuba, it is important that you receive the most accurate and up-to-date travel health information.
 The only one qualified to provide you with this advice is your family physician or a specialist from a Travel Health clinic.

 The World Health Organisation website contains excellent background information related to travel health issues specific to Cuba.
 Nevertheless this is no substitute for a personal consultation with a qualified medical professional.

-Please be aware that Dengue Fever and Chikungunya can be carried by mosquitos throughout the Caribbean, Central America, & South America, and Cuba is no exception.
-Make sure you carry, and use insect repellant, and take other precautions.
+Dengue Fever and Chikungunya - can be carried by mosquitos throughout the Caribbean, Central America, & South America, and Cuba is no exception.
+There are no vaccines for these diseases so make sure you carry, and use insect repellant, and take other precautions.

 Most Governments maintain websites dedicated to providing their citizens with the most up-to-date travel information.
 The websites below publish online travel reports containing the most recent news as well as background information on every country including Cuba.